 A complete set of Echo II disks was made available in the February and March 2000 issues of GS WorldView.
-The disks, in ShrinkIt whole-disk (.sdk) form, along with a Text info file are available for download in EchoCollection.zip from Asimov at ...
+The disks, in ShrinkIt whole-disk (.sdk) form, along with a Text info file are available for download in EchoCollection.zip from GSWV at http://apple2.org.za/gswv/a2zine/Utils/ .